tweag/cybersourcery/README.md

 * The form `action` URL is determined based on the information provided in `cybersourcery_profiles.yml`.
 * Calling the `add_signed_fields` helper method is crucial, for passing the signature and signed fields to Cybersource.
 * Cybersourcery provides support for HTML5 front-end validation, but no specific approach to front-end form validation is required.
-As mentioned above, you can subclass the non-persisted Payment model to add your fields and indicate which are required.
+As mentioned above, you can subclass the non-persisted Payment model to add your own fields and indicate which are required.
 * The optional call to the `add_expiry_date_fields` helper method makes it easy to include a month and date picker in your form that's [appropriate for indicating credit card expiry dates](http://baymard.com/blog/how-to-format-expiration-date-fields).
 Used in conjunction with [this javascript from the demo project](https://github.com/promptworks/cybersourcery/blob/master/spec/demo/app/assets/javascripts/payments.js.coffee), it will then submit a date in the user-unfriendly format that Cybersource requires.
 * The javascript file in the demo project also provides dynamic switching of the input type for the "State" field, based on whether the US is selected as the country (it provides a select list of states for the US, or a text input field for other countries).
 * The `field_pattern` and `field_validation_message` methods in the [PaymentsHelper](https://github.com/promptworks/cybersourcery/blob/master/lib/cybersourcery/payments_helper.rb) include only one pattern matching requirement, for the credit card number format.
 You can add your own pattern matching rules by overriding these methods, [like this](http://stackoverflow.com/questions/10471535/override-rails-helpers-with-access-to-original#10525284).